-The Board has fixed the close of business on March 11, 2021 as the record date for the purpose of determining the Shareholders entitled to receive notice of and to vote at the Meeting, but the failure of any Shareholder to receive notice of the Meeting does not deprive such Shareholder of the entitlement to vote at the Meeting.
+The Board has fixed the close of business on March 10, 2023 as the record date for the purpose of determining the Shareholders entitled to receive notice of and to vote at the Meeting, but the failure of any Shareholder to receive notice of the Meeting does not deprive such Shareholder of the entitlement to vote at the Meeting.

-As of March 11, 2021, the authorized share capital of the Corporation consists of no maximum number of Common Shares, without par value of which 103,798,923 Common Shares are issued and outstanding.
-Every registered Shareholder who is present via virtual attendance, by proxy or by authorized representative and entitled to vote at the virtual Meeting shall have one vote and every Shareholder entitled to vote at the virtual Meeting shall on a ballot have one vote for each Common Share they hold.
+As of March 10, 2023, the authorized share capital of the Corporation consists of no maximum number of Common Shares, without par value of which 119,402,475 Common Shares are issued and outstanding.
+Every registered Shareholder who is present in person, by proxy or by authorized representative and entitled to vote at the Meeting shall have one vote and every Shareholder entitled to vote at the Meeting shall on a ballot have one vote for each Common Share they hold.